Table saw: Sliding

-Sliding saws sometimes offer a scoring blade, which is a second, smaller diameter blade mounted in front of the regular saw blade.
+Sliding saws sometimes offer a scoring blade, which is a second, smaller-diameter blade mounted in front of the regular saw blade.
 The scoring blade helps reduce splintering the lower face in certain types of stock, especially laminated stock.
-European models are sometimes available in multi-purpose tool configurations (Combination machine) that offer jointer, planer, shaper(Spindle moulder in Europe) or boring features.
+European models are sometimes available in multi-purpose tool configurations (combination machine) that offer jointer, planer, shaper (spindle moulder in Europe) or boring features.
 The blade arbor typically has a diameter of 30 mm, around twice that of a US saw.
 Many American woodworkers are likely to use a dado stack or wobble dado to cut dados (square sectioned grooves), while most European woodworkers would use a shaper or a router table for this task.

 In recent years, European-style sliding table saws have had a small following in North America.
 They are usually either imported from European manufacturers such as Felder and its subsidiaries, Altendorf and Robland, Taiwanese companies such as Grizzly Industrial, or sold directly by U.S. based-companies such as Powermatic.

 History

-In the United States, perhaps the first recorded patent for the circular saw was issued in 1777 to an Englishman, Samuel Miller; it refers to a circular saw that was created in Holland in the 16th or 17th century.
-The 1885 catalog of the W.F. & John Barnes Co., Rockford, Il. clearly shows a classic table saw and it is labeled as a "Hand [Powered] Circular Rip Saw".
+Table saws have been an integral part of woodworking for centuries, revolutionizing the way woodworkers manipulate wood to create intricate designs and structures.
+The table saw has had a profound impact on the field of woodworking by enabling woodworkers to achieve greater precision, efficiency, and versatility in their craft.
+With the ability to make a wide range of cuts, such as rip cuts, crosscuts, bevel cuts, and dado cuts, the table saw has become an indispensable tool in woodworking workshops worldwide.

+The history of the table saw dates back to the early 18th century when the first known patent for a table saw was filed in 1777 by Samuel Miller who was an English scientist.
+Miller's design featured a circular saw blade mounted on an arbor with a table to support the wood being cut.
+This invention laid the foundation for the development of modern-day table saws.

+Over the years, advancements in technology and design have led to the evolution of the table saw into various types, including benchtop, contractor, cabinet, and hybrid table saws etc. Each type offers different features and capabilities to meet the needs of woodworkers, from hobbyists to professionals.

+A key figure in the development of the table saw is Wilhelm Altendorf, a German carpenter Altendorf revolutionized the design of table saws by introducing a sliding table that allowed woodworkers to make precise crosscuts and rip cuts with ease.
+This innovation set a new standard for accuracy and versatility in table saws.

+Looking ahead, the future of the table saw will likely be influenced by new technology, like digital controls and sensors that can automate and improve cutting.
+Also, new blade designs and materials may make cutting even more precise and efficient.